mmomtchev/proj.js/README.md

 *At the moment the default prebuilt WASM binaries do not have `proj.db` inlined as this is considered the more versatile solution at the cost of a few extra lines of code when loading the module.*

+## C API

+The old `PROJ` C API is available as a separate module, `proj.js/capi`.
+This module is slightly smaller and the setup of the API is slightly faster.

+The C API has many caveats and it is more prone to errors when interfacing to JS.

+Using it for anything but basic coordinate transformation is not tested at the moment.

 # WASM size considerations

 When using WASM, `proj.db` can either be inlined in the WASM bundle or it can be loaded from an `Uint8Array` before use.